 “Alexander technique for Parkinson's disease” BASIC TRAINING

-Please join our International AT for Parkinson’s team!
+Please join our Worldwide AT for Parkinson’s team!

 To learn more about The Poise Project and all of our international activities since 2016, please visit our TPP Timelines pages:

-The first step for AT teachers and trainees is to be educated about the complexities of Parkinson’s disease, and the daily challenges of people living with a diagnosis of Parkinson’s.
-We offer practical information on how to more effectively teach this population in your private, in person practices, and then invite you to follow up by training in our “Poised for Parkinson’s” workshop and full course curriculum.
-Trainees are included in all trainings to prepare them to work with this population once they are certified as AT teachers.
+The first step is to complete a training about the complexities of Parkinson’s disease, and the daily challenges of people living with a diagnosis of Parkinson’s.
+Our AT for Parkinson’s Basic Training offers practical information on best practices to more effectively teach this population in your private, in person practices.

-If you are interested in taking the first step to bring the AT principles to improve the quality of life for people living with this challenging disease by gaining in depth information, The Poise Project offers foundational training via four recordings from one of our 2023 online trainings.
-There are a total of 13 hours of recorded training, and you can access them in the following languages:
+If you are interested in taking the first step to improve the quality of life for people living with this challenging disease, The Poise Project has a Basic Training in Parkinson’s via four recordings from one of our past group online trainings.
+There are a total of 13 hours of recorded training and you can chose from groups that were taught:

 In English